deyRupak/tech/script.md

 "First, we want the width and height of the Text node to adjust dynamically based on user input.
 Second, we want to allow the user to define variables inside the text input using double curly braces, like `{{ input }}`.
 When this happens, we’ll automatically create a new Handle to the left side of the Text node."

 *Type code to dynamically adjust the width/height based on text input.*

-**Voiceover:**

-"To adjust the width and height of the node dynamically, I’ll use an event listener that updates the node size as more text is entered."

-*Show code for detecting and handling JavaScript variable names inside the text input.*

-**Voiceover:**

-"Now, for the second part.
-We need to detect JavaScript variable names inside double curly braces.
-When we find one, we’ll create a new Handle on the left side of the node.
-Let me show you how that works."

 *Show the code for handling the variable detection and creation of new handles.*